 After the funeral, Billie locked himself in his room.
 When his mom knocked, he answered, “Wake me up when September ends” (hence the name of the song).

 As sad songs go, it’s right up there.

-While the lyrics are about his Dad, the video is about a couple who swear they always be there for each other, until he enlists in the US Marine Corps.
+While the lyrics are about his Dad, the video is about a couple who swear they will always be there for each other until he enlists in the US Marine Corps.
 You’ll have to watch the video to see what happens.

 ‘We Don’t Talk Anymore’ – Charlie Puth

 In this Charlie Puth song, a guy is left wondering where it all went wrong.
 His lover has moved on and found someone else, but he can’t get her out of his brain.

 For those of you who thought this might be the Cliff Richard song, I’m sorry to disappoint 🙂

 Here, Braxton pleads with her former lover to return to her and undo all the pain he’s inflicted in this heartbreaker of a ballad.
 She’s completely lost without him.

 Honestly girl, if he caused you that much pain, do you really want him back?!